MHaringa/insurancerating/docs/articles/refinement-workflow.md

 If `normalize = TRUE`, the relativities are scaled so that their exposure-weighted average remains equal to 1 within the original level.

+`output_variable` names the resulting hybrid tariff factor.
+In this example, the explicitly split construction and services levels are represented by their detailed levels, while unsplit levels retain their original `business_activity` value.
+A name ending in `_tariff_segment` can make this role explicit in later model and reporting steps.

 This preserves the original model signal while introducing finer structure.
 When `model_variable` has already been restricted with